 Information and Knowledge Strategist

-I work with Camris International as a Learning Fellow for the United States Agency for International Development (USAID) in Uganda.
-I created a new method for evaluating an organization’s strategic approach to improving local systems.
-Through this method, I guide teams to build consensus, test and learn from decisions, improve communication, enable collaboration, and manage change.
+I work with Camris International to consult the United States Agency for International Development (USAID).
+I guide teams to build consensus, test and learn from decisions, improve communication, enable collaboration, and manage change.

-I got my start at USAID by facilitating communication and collaboration between the managers of four contracts within the Bureau for Policy, Planning, and Learning (PPL) Office of Learning, Evaluation, and Research.
-Those contracts included knowledge management, Agency-wide communication, monitoring and evaluation, and training.
-I was also on the team that designed the PPL Fellows Program to increase awareness of new Agency policy and build programmatic knowledge, skills, processes, and systems across all operating units in USAID.
+I got my start at USAID by facilitating communication and collaboration between four contracts within the Bureau for Policy, Planning, and Learning (PPL) Office of Learning, Evaluation, and Research.
+I contributed to the design of the PPL Fellows Program to implement Agency policy and build programmatic knowledge, skills, processes, and systems across all operating units in USAID.

 While working full time with USAID, I obtained a Masters of Science in Information and Knowledge Strategy from Columbia University in the City of New York.
 I contributed to numerous project teams, led discussions on the intersection of organizational policy and strategy, and provided consultation to the ConocoPhillips knowledge sharing program.